siiiiiiiiiii/siiiiiiiii.github.io/index.md

     <div class="content">
       <h2>About Me</h2>

-      <p>As a student majoring in FinTech, I have self‑studied and completed side projects such as a Pairs Trading Model, an LSTM + Attention prediction model, and the development of the “SiuToken” (a cryptocurrency).
-I have also managed assets up to HKD 320,000, consistently generating profits.
-Despite the market volatility this year, I managed to limit my losses to –3.99%, compared to the S&P 500’s decline of 8.25%.</p>
+      <p>simplify: As a FinTech student, I’ve built projects like a pairs trading model, an LSTM + attention forecasting system, and a cryptocurrency (SiuToken).
+I’ve managed HKD 320,000 in real capital with consistent gains, limiting this year’s drawdown to –3.99% versus the S&P 500’s –8.25%.</p>

-      <p>I excel at using open‑source tools and AI to accelerate the prototyping and testing of strategies.
-Every line of code is personally verified by me, accompanied by written reports and performance analysis.
-I believe true ability lies not in grades, but in the integration of financial logic and technical skills to create viable investment strategies.</p>
+      <p>I'm good at using open-source tools and AI to quickly build and test strategies.
+I review all my code myself and include reports with performance analysis.</p>

-      <p>Rather than assisting in report writing at a large firm, I am more eager for an opportunity—paid or unpaid—that allows me to be deeply involved in strategy development and real‑world application.
-I’m willing to start without pay, just for the chance to truly learn and contribute.
-If later on you find my work valuable, then we can discuss compensation or even a spot on the team.
-To me, opportunity is more important than salary—real practice is the best proof of capability.</p>
+      <p>Instead of doing report work at a large firm, I’m looking for a role—paid or unpaid—where I can be directly involved in strategy development and real-world application.
+I'm open to starting unpaid, and if my work adds value, we can discuss compensation or a long-term role!
+For me, real experience matters more than pay.</p>

       <p>All projects are open‑sourced on GitHub (<a href="https://github.com/siiiiiiiiiii" target="_blank">https://github.com/siiiiiiiiiii</a>) and on my personal website (<a href="https://siiiiiiiiiii.github.io/siiiiiiiii.github.io/" target="_blank">https://siiiiiiiiiii.github.io/siiiiiiiii.github.io/</a>).</p>
     </div>

     <!-- Personal Growth -->
     <div class="content">
-      <h2>Personal Growth</h2>
+      <h2>Academic Growth</h2>
-      <p>In my first year, I struggled with programming and mathematics, resulting in a GPA of only 2.5.
-Since then, I have raised it to above 3.7+, achieving A grades in all core technology courses.</p>
+      <p>I struggled with programming and math during my first year, resulting in a GPA of 2.5.
+Since then, I’ve raised it above 3.7, earning straight A’s in core tech courses.</p>
     </div>

     <!-- Certifications -->